Your Wedding Day Timeline: Ideal Times for Photography

 Ideal time of day: We like to do these before the ceremony.
 They can be done upon arrival to your ceremony venue, immediately after you finish getting dressed near your getting-ready venue, or immediately following bride/ groom portraits if there is a first-look.
 The combined shots will have to happen after the ceremony if there is no first-look.

 Advice: Having two photographers during these portraits can really help save some time.
 While one of us is spending 15 minutes on the bridesmaids, the other is spending that time on the groomsmen simultaneously.
 If you choose to have a first-look, we can also knock out the combined wedding party portraits after the individual groups.
-In total, we aim for this entire part of your day to take about 30 – 45 minutes when there are two photographers.
+In total, we aim for this entire part of your day to take no more than 45 minutes.

 FIRST LOOK AND/ OR COUPLES PORTRAITS